vpriya22/data-commons/docs/data/index.md

 # UN Goal Timelines - Data Pull

+Our [Javascript timeline display](/data-pipeline/timelines/earthscape/datacommons.html#country=IN,CN,US) will use the same Google Sheet.

 TO DO: Update our [UN Goals CoLab](https://colab.research.google.com/drive/1riRnKUGNGkJZOU6qJoznAxjySInQjnFQ?usp=sharing) to pull DCID's from our [Google Sheet with Goal tabs](https://docs.google.com/spreadsheets/d/1IGyvcMV5wkGaIWM5dyB-vQIXXZFJUMV3WRf_UmyLkRk/edit?usp=sharing).

 TO DO: Save .csv files to GitHub using tokens. - Ivy